Cooling a Qubit using n Others: Setting Illustrative Example

 This is a curious outcome.
 In b) where the energetic gap of $S$ is smaller than the difference between the energy gaps of the machine qubits, $M_1$ does not contribute to the optimal cooling!
 The operation for optimal cooling is purely bipartite, with one machine qubit left unused.
 On the other hand, in a), where the energetic gap of $S$ is larger than the difference between the energy gaps of the machine qubits, an agent is able to cool further than the temperature of the coldest qubit.
 However, the dynamics are necessarily tripartite.
 We can better understand these two cooling scenarios by visualising them as vertex weighted graphs.
 Let each eigenket $\ket{i_S i_{M_1}i_{M_2}}$ correspond to a vertex weighted by $e^{-\beta(i_S\omega + i_M \cdot\Gamma)}$ and let two vertices $v_i$ and $v_j$ be connected by an edge if they correspond to bitstrings $i_S i_{M_1}i_{M_2}$ and $j_S j_{M_1}j_{M_2}$ that have Hamming distance 1 i.e. differ by one bit.
-This is the weighted 3 bit hypercube graph $Q_3$~\cite{godsil01} and permutations of the $SM$ eigenkets for cooling can be thought of as operations on $Q_3$.
+This is the weighted 3 bit hypercube graph $Q_3$--the graph of bitstrings of length 3 with edges between bitstrings differing by one bit (Hamming distance 1)~\cite{godsil01}--and permutations of the $SM$ eigenkets for cooling can be thought of as operations on $Q_3$.
 An example of each of the two cooling scenarios described is represented on $Q_3$ in \fref{fig:3_qubit}.
 Even cooling a single qubit with access to two other qubits seems to lead to an intricate set of scenarios which whilst complex is seemingly captured by a simple set of relationships between the energy gaps of the system and machine.